Legorobotdude/PrivateCode/README.md

 - URL content extraction for reference
 - Intelligent file editing with diff preview
 - Safe command execution with LLM suggestions
+- Create new files with a simple command
+- Create and edit new files in one step
 - Persistent conversation history
 - Locally hosted LLM (no data sent to external services)
 - AI thinking blocks with configurable display options